 |Down Payment||Monthly Payment||DTI 2nd Car|

-Your annual earnings could be the most critical second auto loan underwriting requirement because it represents the dominator in the debt-to-income ratio measuring your ability to double your periodic obligations.
+Your annual earnings could be the most critical second auto loan underwriting requirement because they represent the debt-to-income ratio’s dominator, measuring your ability to double your periodic obligations.

 DTI = Monthly Debt Service/Monthly Income